-4.2.4.1 Blocks of special nature, together with their connecting components, special lifting devices and components built into or for cranes, heavy lift gear, crane hooks or hoisting machinery which are specially designed for use with a particular lifting unit, the designs of which are submitted for approval as steel structural parts (including hook curves indicating the hook load reductions based on sling angle and eccentricity, as applicable), in accordance with Section 3, need not be considered as loose gear for the purpose of certification.
+- 4.2.4.1 Blocks of special nature, together with their connecting components, special lifting devices and components built into or for lifting appliances, heavy lift gear, lifting appliance hooks or hoisting machinery which are specially designed for use with a particular lifting unit, the designs of which are submitted for approval as steel structural parts (including hook curves indicating the hook load reductions based on sling angle and eccentricity, as applicable), in accordance with Section 3, need not be considered as loose gear for the purpose of certification.
 For material requirements, see Section 2.
-Surveys during construction at the component manufacturer's works are to be carried out in accordance with Section 7, 7.2; testing and examination are to be carried out with the gear as a unit, as required by Section 7, 7.3.

-4.2.4.2 For crane hooks, appropriate nondestructive examination, in accordance with a recognized standard, such as DOE STD 1090:2020, ASME B30.10:2019, ASTM E709:2021 (MT), and ASTM E165:2023 (PT), is to be performed after proof load testing to the satisfaction of the attending Surveyor.

-4.2.4.3 Non-destructive examination will also be required for other components where visual inspection is considered to be inadequate.
+Examination during construction at the component manufacturer's works are to be carried out in accordance with Section 6, 6.2; testing and examination are to be carried out with the gear as a unit, as required by Section 6, 6.3. - 4.2.4.2 For lifting appliance hooks, appropriate nondestructive examination, in accordance with a recognized standard, such as DOE STD 1090:2020, ASME B30.10:2019, ASTM E709:2021 (MT), and ASTM E165:2023 (PT), is to be performed after proof load testing to the satisfaction of the attending Surveyor. - 4.2.4.3 Non-destructive examination may also be required to the discretion of Surveyor.